Zoom

 • Log in to Zoom using the browser at www.helsinki.fi/zoom

-• Click Reports > Usage (1).
+• Select Reports > Usage (1).
 Zoom’s own instructions are available under Document (2).

-• At (1) you can choose the period of time for searching participant data.
-Note that the list is only updated 15 minutes after the end of the meeting and that only data less than one month old is available.
-(2) shows information on the participants.
-Use Toggle columns (3) to select the information to show.
-Document (4) opens Zoom’s own instructions.
+Please note that the list is not updated until 15 minutes after the end of the meeting and that only data less than one month old are available.
+Information about the participants is listed in section (2).
+Use Toggle columns (3) to select the information to display.
+Select Document (4) to open Zoom’s own instructions.

 • The number in the Participants column indicates the number of participants.
-Click the number.
+Select the number.

 • The list of participants is displayed.
-(1) shows information on the participants.
-Click Export with meeting data (2) to see the meeting’s basic information.
-Click Export (3) to export the data.
-This creates a csv file that you can open in Excel, for example, or save on your computer.
+Section (1) displays information about the participants.
+Select Export with meeting data (2) to see the meeting’s basic information.
+Select Export (3) to export the data to another location.
+This creates a CSV file that you can open in Excel, for example, or save on your computer.

 Sharing your screen

-You can share your screen or an open program, allowing other people to see them.
+You can share your screen or an open application for others to see.

-• Click Share at the bottom of the screen.
+• Select Share at the bottom of the screen.

-• The window that opens allows you to choose from sharing your entire screen (1) or one of your program windows (2).
-Choose which you would like to share and click Share (3).
+• In the window that opens, you can choose to share your entire screen (1) or one of your application windows (2).
+Choose what you want to share and select Share (3).

-• The green frame (1) indicates which program is being shared.
+• The green frame (1) indicates the application being shared.
 The controls for sharing are located at the top of the window (2).

-• The other participants can view the name of the person sharing a screen at the top of the window.
+• The other participants can see the name of the person sharing a screen at the top of the window.

 • You can add annotations and highlight items on the screen.
-Click Annotate.
+Select Annotate.
 This will open the toolbar.

-• You can erase annotations (1) you have made using the Eraser tool or by clicking Undo on the toolbar (2).
+• You can erase your annotations (1) using the Eraser tool or click Undo on the toolbar (2).

-• In the More menu, the host can allow participants to annotate or disable participants’ annotation, or they can choose to show the names of annotators or hide them.
+• In the More menu, the host can allow participants to annotate or disable participants’ annotation.
+The host can also choose to show the names of annotators or hide the names of annotators.

-• You can take a screenshot of the annotations in the middle of the presentation.
+You can take a screenshot, including the annotations, during the presentation.
 In this example, Raimo Keski-Vääntö (1) is sharing his browser window.
-Raimo has highlighted a part of the window using green (2).
+Raimo has highlighted parts of the window in green (2).

-• Click Save.
+Select Save.
 The software confirms that a screenshot has been saved (Screen saved).
-You can open the destination folder by clicking Show in Folder.
+You can open the destination folder by selecting Show in Folder.

-• You can stop sharing your screen by clicking Stop Share.
+You can stop sharing your screen by selecting Stop Share.

 Whiteboard